DivyanshTiwari20/fin-quiz-app/README.md

 6. Open a Pull Request.
 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License(https://github.com/DivyanshTiwari20/fin-quiz-app?tab=MIT-1-ov-file).
 See the LICENSE file for details.